cypweisman/acting-audition/README.md

 Eclipse, Java, JUnit

 Project Goal:
-- Create a command line app that allows a user to enter the results of an acting audition
+- Create a command line app that allows a user to enter the results of an acting audition and determine the leads
 - The user should be able to enter data manually via the command line or provide the path of a text file to be parsed

 Current Status: